-These tests take place during portion (or complete submerged plant) assembly, during subsequent loading on the cable ship, during laying of the submerged plant, during and after installation of the terminal station equipment.
-Their purpose is to verify that, at each important period of the system installation, the functionality and the performance of the installed equipment meet the specifications necessary to ensure the successful completion of the whole cable system.
+These tests take place during a portion of the assembly (or on the completely submerged plant), during subsequent loading on the cable ship, during laying of the submerged plant, during and after installation of the terminal station equipment.
+Their purpose is to verify that, at each important period of the system installation, the functionality and the performance of the installed equipment meets the specifications necessary to ensure the successful completion of the whole cable system.